redis/redis-doc/topics/replication.md

 use cases.
 However Redis slaves asynchronously acknowledge the amount of data they received periodically with the master.
 So the master does not wait every time for a command to be processed by the slaves, however it knows, if needed, what slave already processed what command.
-This allows to have optional syncrhonous replication.
+This allows to have optional synchronous replication.

 Synchronous replication of certain data can be requested by the clients using the `WAIT` command.
 However `WAIT` is only able to ensure that there are the